-If you are using the remote lab: login to switch BBX2 and enable ports 21-24 as follows:
+If you are using the remote lab: login to BBX2 and enable ports 21-24 as follows:

+'''

-- # switch# conf t
+switch# conf t

 switch(config)# interface 21-24 enable

 switch(config)# end

-- b.
-Send a few pings.
+'''

+- c.
+Can the switches ping each other reliably?
+Why?
 Watch the port counters on the inter-switch links.
-What happens with the broadcast/multicast counters?
+What happens with the broadcast/multicast counters? - # show interfaces [port]